-7. Split Execution
+Split Execution

-This far, we have explored the techniques needed merely to get a job to an appropriate execution site.
+So far, this chapter has explored many of the techniques of getting a job to an appropriate execution site.
 However, that only solves part of the problem.
 Once placed, a job may find itself in a hostile environment: it may be without the files it needs, it may be behind a firewall, or it may not even have the necessary user credentials to access its data.
 Worse yet, few resources sites are uniform in their hostility.
 One site may have a user's files yet not recognize the user, while another site may have just the opposite situation.

-No single party can solve this problem because no-one has all the information and tools necessary to reproduce the user's home environment.
+No single party can solve this problem.
+No process has all the information and tools necessary to reproduce the user's home environment.
 Only the execution machine knows what file systems, networks, and databases may be accessed and how they must be reached.
 Only the submission machine knows at runtime what precise resources the job must actually be directed to.
 Nobody knows in advance what names the job may find its resources under, as this is a function of location, time, and user preference.

 Cooperation is needed.
 We call this cooperation split execution.
 It is accomplished by two distinct components: the shadow and the sandbox.
-These were mentioned in Figure 2 above.
+These were mentioned in Figure 3 above.
 Here we will examine them in detail.

 The shadow represents the user to the system.
 It is responsible for deciding exactly what the job must do as it runs.
 The shadow provides absolutely everything needed to specify the job at runtime: the executable, the arguments, the environment, the input files, and so on.
 None of this is made known outside of the agent until the actual moment of execution.
 This allows the agent to defer placement decisions until the last possible moment.
-If the agent submits requests for resources to several matchmakers, it may award the highest priority job to the first resource that becomes available, without breaking any previous commitments.
+If the agent submits requests for resources to several matchmakers, it may award the highest priority job to the first resource that becomes available without breaking any previous commitments.

-The sandbox is responsible for giving the job a safe place to work.
+The sandbox is responsible for giving the job a safe place to play.
 It must ask the shadow for the job's details and then create an appropriate environment.
 The sandbox really has two distinct components: the sand and the box.
 The sand must make the job feel at home by providing everything that it needs to run correctly.
 The box must protect the resource from any harm that a malicious job might cause.
-The box has already received much attention [41, 61, 15, 63], so we will focus here on describing the sand.
+The box has already received much attention [45, 60, 19, 61], so we will focus here on describing the sand.